pavel-mironchik/fastai/README.md

 #### Optional Step — `/fastai-preview-plan`

 - This step is optional—skip it for small or straightforward tasks.
 Use it only when the plan feels complex enough to justify the extra check.
-- Run the command before execution when you want a dry run.
+- Run the command before the plan execution when you want a dry run.
 It loads the same `plan.md`, all conventions, and `lessons.md`, then analyzes every step without touching the working tree.
 - Output highlights pending steps, risks, dependencies, open questions, and suggested pre-checks/tests so you can fix issues before editing code.
 - In practice, it turns potential surprises into known action items: you see narrow spots upfront, know what to ask the user, and line up the tests you’ll need.
 That saves time versus re-running `/fastai-execute-plan` after mistakes.
 - **Gemini CLI invocation:** `/fastai-preview-plan [.fastai/features/005_payments/plan.md]` (plain path argument is optional; omit it to preview the latest plan).